How to Create a Focal Point in Your Home Spaces

 The secondary focal point is our fireplace and mantel.
 It is the element that really dictates the furniture arrangement.

-This more formal living room has a lot going on, but there is one element that stands out ~ the large mirror.
+This more formal living room has a lot going on, but there is one element that stands out -the large gold-framed mirror.
 The group of art on each side is balanced and acts like an arrow pointing to the mantel and mirror.

 TIP #10: If you don’t have an architectural element in your living space, you can create an entry to the room that focuses your eye on the room as a whole.